-Okay, so what you need to understand is that we have three boys.
+Okay, so what you need to understand is that I have three boys.
 This should explain a lot.
 I usually only buy things previously owned, somewhat already broken things because I know whatever it is will only get MORE broken!

 In stead of throwing things out – I desperately try to redeem them.
 It comes from my old flea market flip nature.
 I am a master at gluing, taping, strapping, nailing and magic erasing!
 I can turn, prop up, cover, and hide pretty much anything stained, cracked, chipped or broken so that no one will ever notice.

-That’s how I hide my unspoken broken.
+That’s how I used to hide my unspoken broken too…

 We all have “show rooms” in life.
 You know, the one room people can see from the sidewalk, with the big bay window, fancy Victorian curtains and warm lighting that invites you to –look in here!

 When you sneak a peak, at first you feel a little awkward eavesdropping into someones personal space, but then you can’t help but notice everything is so orderly, nothing out of place, the furniture is covered in plastic!
 Then you realize they actually wanted you to see that room.

 The one room that no one actually Lives in.